Our board

 - Professor Julian Redhead, medical director

-- Professor Janice Sigsworth CBE, director of nursing
+- Professor Dame Janice Sigsworth CBE, chief nursing officer

 - Jazz Thind, chief financial officer